andlekbra/dat250-expass-reports/dat250-expass3.md

 - I also ran my development environment in a vs code devcontainer with mongodb shell installed.
 The docker files are available in the repo for further details.
 - Since the links are pointing to a tutorial for version 5.0.
 To avoid inconsistencies I used the latest image of mongodb and not version 4.4 as specified in the assignment.

+## Problems
+- I had some initial problems with defining the devcontainer and dockerfiles.
+When the docker files were correct, the development experience was very smooth even when using different computers.
+I used VS Code and Docker desktop on both.

 ## Experiment 1

 ### Insert